kataras/build-a-better-web-together/middleware.md

 import "github.com/kataras/iris"

 func firstMiddleware(ctx *iris.Context) {
 	ctx.Write("1.
-This is the first middleware, before any of route's handlers \n") ctx.Next()
+This is the first middleware, before any of route handlers \n") ctx.Next()
 }

 func secondMiddleware(ctx *iris.Context) {
 	ctx.Write("2.
-This is the second middleware, before the / main handler \n") ctx.Next()
+This is the second middleware, before the '/' route handler \n") ctx.Next()
 }

 func thirdMiddleware(ctx *iris.Context) {
 	ctx.Write("3.
-This is the 3rd middleware, after the main handler \n") ctx.Next()
+This is the 3rd middleware, after the '/' route handler \n") ctx.Next()
 }

 func lastAlwaysMiddleware(ctx *iris.Context) {
 	ctx.Write("4.
-This is the ALWAYS LAST Handler \n")
+This is ALWAYS the last Handler \n")
 }

 func main() {